Have you been injured in an accident that wasn't your fault?

 Does Quittance offer 100% No Win, No Fee

 If your claim is not successful, our No Win, No Fee policy covers 100% of your legal fees.
 Your solicitor fights your case for you, and only gets paid a success fee if they win your case.

 Livingston solicitor reviews

-Accidents involving cars, motorcycles and other vehicles in Livingston are common.
-Statistics from accidents reported to the police show 5 fatal accidents, 47 serious accidents and 450 slight accidents in 2013 in West Lothian (Total events were 502 local authority.
-In 2014 total accidents had decreased to 414.
+Vehicle accidents in Livingston are reasonably common.
+Government data reveals there were 249 road accidents in West Lothian in 2021, including 183 slight accidents, 61 accidents and 5 fatalities.
 Accidents in Livingston in 2013 included car crashes on the A89 and A899 roundabout and on the A899 and M8 roundabout.

 Quittance's network of specialist no win, no fee personal injury lawyers have decades of experience in achieving maximum general and special damages for people who have been injured in a car or motorbike accident in Livingston.